playgap/ios-sdk/README.md

 If you have any questions about this process, please reach out to your account manager or drop a message at hello@playgap.io.

+## Rewarded and Interstitial Formats

+You can show Playgap Ads in both Rewarded Ad surfacing points and Interstitial Ad surfacing points within the same application.
+This would cover both cases of User-Initiated and Application-Initiated Ads.

+In both cases, the user must receive a Reward.
+Using the "Skip" functionality, users can choose to skip the ad and lose the reward or complete the view to receive the reward.

+The APIs offered by the SDK allow for the game to have full discretion over the manner in which ads are displayed to the user.
+Whether the ad is user-initiated via a button, or the ad is an interstitial after a level completion, the Playgap SDK offers the flexibility for the application to achieve both simultaneously.

 ## The Flow and User Experience

 The Playgap SDK offers a user experience which can be split into three parts: Preparation, Transition to Offline, and Return to Online

 ### Preparation

 Upon opening your application, users who often transition offline are connected to the internet for around 10 seconds.
 It's vital to use this window of opportunity to ensure that offline gameplay can be monetized.

-Use this window to initialize the Playgap SDK to prepare itself for monetizing this offline gameplay.
+Use this window of time to initialize the Playgap SDK to prepare itself for monetizing this offline gameplay.
 It's recommended that the SDK is always initialized on application start to never miss out on this opportunity.
-Even in the event that the user launches the application offline, the Playgap SDK can be initialized without internet connection for a certain duration (24-48 hours) if it was previously initialized successfully.
+Even in the event that the user launches the application offline, the Playgap SDK can be initialized without internet connection after it was previously initialized successfully.

 ### Transition to Offline

-During offline gameplay, the Playgap SDK (once initialized successfully) can then be used to Load and Show ads to users.
+During offline gameplay, the Playgap SDK can be used to Load and Show ads to users.
-The APIs offered by the SDK allow for the game to have full discretion over the manner in which ads are displayed to the user.
-Whether the ad is user-initiated via a button, or the ad is an interstitial after a level completion, the Playgap SDK offers the flexibility for the game to decide if a Rewarded or an Interstitial flow is preferred.

-The Playgap SDK currently offers loading of Rewarded Ads, meaning that there is an expectation of a Reward to the user, and both flows reflect this.
-If you choose to show an ad through an Interstitial flow, the user must be rewarded for completing the view.
-Using the "Skip" functionality, users can choose to skip the ad and lose the reward or complete the view to receive the reward.

 The Playgap SDK will continue to allow Loading and Showing of advertisements at the applications discretion.
 The APIs allow for the number of claimed and unclaimed rewards obtained offline to be checked at any stage during gameplay.
 This allows for correct flexibility and limiting use of the SDK to the applications requirements.